 - When you come to the hospital, please do not bring suitcases or small luggage, as patient rooms are not designed to store personal belongings.

-- Please be prepared to make your required health insurance coverage co-payment.
+- Please be prepared to make your required health insurance coverage co-payment or deductible.

 - You should bring only essential personal items, such as eyeglasses and dentures.
 Put your name on your eyeglass case and denture container.

 - Bring a list of your medications and their dosages.

 - All personal belongings and valuables should be sent home with a family member or a representative, including additional money, credit cards, your wallet or purse, jewelry or any other valuables.

 - Please do not bring electrically powered consumer appliances such as desktop computers, portable stereos (e.g. boom-boxes), fans, hair dryers, curling irons or electric blankets.

 When you arrive, you will receive a kit that includes these items: